 Prior to Bid Opening

-When an invitation for bids or request for proposals is canceled prior to opening of the bids or proposals, all submissions will be returned unopened, if submitted with a clearly visible return address. /f there is no return address on the envelope, the submissions will be opened to determine the source and then returned to sender.
+When an invitation for bids or request for proposals is canceled prior to opening of the bids or proposals, all submissions will be returned unopened, if submitted with a clearly visible return address.
+If there is no return address on the envelope, the submissions will be opened to determine the source and then returned to sender.

 After Opening